Approximate Linear Programming for Decentralized Policy Iteration in Cooperative Multi-agent Markov Decision Processes: Background

-\textbf{Approximate Dynamic Programming (ADP) Methods:} Due to the \emph{curse-of-dimensionality}, i.e., the fact that the number of states grows exponentially in the number of state variables, most MDPs arising in practical applications have a large number of states.
-In such a scenario, it is computationally expensive to calculate $J_*$ and $\pi_*$, and so DP-based approaches cannot be directly used.
-ADP methods handle the issue of large number of states by introducing function approximation, i.e., they approximate the value function $J_{\pi}\approx \Phi r$, where $\Phi \in |\S|\times d$ is a \emph{feature matrix} and $r\in\R^d$ is a parameter (with $d<<|\S|$).
-Some of the widely studied ADP methods are approximate value iteration, approximate policy iteration and approximate linear programming.
+\textbf{Approximate Dynamic Programming (ADP) Methods:} Most MDPs arising in practical applications have a large number of states.
+Hence, it is computationally expensive to calculate $J_*$ and $\pi_*$, and DP-based approaches cannot be directly used due to the COD problem.
+ADP methods handle the issue of large number of states by introducing function approximation, i.e., they approximate the value function $J_{\pi}\approx \Phi r$, where $\Phi \in \R^{|\S|\times d}$ is a \emph{feature matrix} and $r\in\R^d$ is a parameter (with $d<<|\S|$).
+Approximate value iteration, approximate policy iteration, and approximate linear programming are some of the widely studied ADP methods.